when relevant content is

 Overland and Sphere 3Drevealed their merger plans Thursday.
 You need a scorecard to keep track of the two companies’ recent mergers.
 Sphere 3D acquired virtual desktop infrastructure (VDI) software startup V3 Systems in March and now it is merging with Overland, which merged with tape and removable disk cartridge vendor Tandberg Data in January.
 Overland CEO Eric Kelly, who is also chairman of Sphere 3D, said the Tandberg merger is proceeding as planned.
 The companies have completed the first of three phases, with phase three scheduled to wrap up by the end of the year.

 Sphere 3D will pay $81 million for Overland stock, and the combined companies will be called Sphere 3D.
 Kelly and Sphere 3D CEO Peter Tassiopoulos discussed the deal on a conference call with analysts Thursday but did not address what the management structure would look like.
 However, it would make sense for Kelly to remain chairman and Tassiopoulos to stay on as CEO.
-The execs did not give a protected date for closing the deal, which requires shareholder approval.
+The execs did not give a projected date for closing the deal, which requires shareholder approval.

 Kelly became Sphere 3D chairman last September when the two vendors formed a partnership around developing a storage platform for application virtualization.